ThePrez/ServiceCommander-IBMi/README.md

 This tool allows you to define any services of interest in `.yaml` files.
 These files can be stored in any of the following locations:

 - A global directory (/QOpenSys/etc/sc/services).
-This, of coures, requires you to have admin access (`*ALLOBJ` special authority).
+This, of course, requires you to have admin access (`*ALLOBJ` special authority).
 - A user-specific directory($HOME/.sc/services)
 - If defined, whatever the value of the `services.dir` system property is.
 The file name must be in the format of `service_name.yaml` (or `service_name.yml`), where "service_name" is the "simple name" of the service as to be used with this tool's CLI.
 The service name must consist of only lowercase letters, numbers, hyphens, and underscores.